Lotto–Intermarché Ladies

-Lotto Ladies is a women's professional cycling team based in Belgium, which competes in elite road bicycle racing and track cycling events, such as the UCI Women's World Tour.
+Lotto–Intermarché Ladies is a women's professional cycling team based in Belgium, which competes in elite road bicycle racing and track cycling events, such as the UCI Women's World Tour.
 The team was established in 2006, and its colours are white, black, and red.
 The team manager and representative is Kurt Van De Wouwer, and the assistant team manager is Annelies Dom.
-Sponsor Lotto (associated with the Belgian lottery) also sponsors the men's UCI ProTeam.